ali-master/llmpeg/README.md

 2. **Check commands**: Always review generated commands before execution
 3. **Use appropriate models**: Different models may excel at different types of tasks
 4. **Save commands**: Use `-c` to copy complex commands for later use
+5. **Auto-copy**: Enable auto-copy with `llmpeg config --auto-copy true` to copy all commands automatically

 ## Development